nicolalamacchia/powerline-consolas/README.md

 ### Use the patched font

-To use this font, just install it and put the following line in your vimrc file:
+To use this font, just install it and put the following lines in your vimrc file:

+    " Setting the font to Consolas, 11 pt if has("gui_running")
+      if has("gui_gtk2")
+        set guifont=Consolas\ 11
+      else
         set guifont=Consolas:h11

-where `h11` represents the desired font size (11 pt in this example).
+      endif
+    endif

+See `:help guifont` and `:help setting-guifont` in Vim.

 Please note that to install this font you'll need to **overwrite** the original one!
 Do your backups, if you want, I'm not responsible for the loss of your previous version of Consolas!
 Anyway, in case you do lose it and want it back, follow the instructions above to reinstall it.

 Why overwrite?
 --------------

 I made a version of this font with a different family name ("Powerline Consolas") that was giving me lot of headaches and was killing my free time.
-I couldn't end up with working alternative styles (**bold**, *italic* and ***bold italic***) when re-generating them from the original ttf files.
+I couldn't end up with working alternative styles ( **bold**, *italic* and ***bold italic*** ) when re-generating them from the original ttf files.
 I decided, then, to take advantage of the existing Consolas family.
 Perhaps this solution is less elegant, but at least it works.

 Further information and troubleshooting